moley/spica/README.md

 ## What are the key features
 * **Extensibility** You can easily contribute plugins for both server and client
 * **Runtime flexibility** You choose were the backend is hosted, in a cloud datacenter or on-premise
-* **Multi platform** Smartcom provides a mobile client as well as a browser app and (for developers) a commandline interface to interact with the platform
+* **Multi platform** Spica provides a mobile client as well as a browser app and (for developers) a commandline interface to interact with the platform

 # Development